x509cert/msix-docs/msix-src/desktop/sign-with-akv-cert.md

 ---
-title: Sign packages with Azure Key Vault
+title: Sign packages with keys stored in Azure Key Vault
 description: This article describes how to sign your app package with a certificate from Azure Key Vault. ms.date: 05/07/2020 ms.topic: article